helloturbine/turbine-docs/docs/records/reporting.md

 This report includes of the following columns:

-* **ID**: Unique identifier assigned to each dismissed or resolved exception in Turbine's supply chain or production process.
+* **Exception ID**: Unique identifier assigned to each dismissed or resolved exception in Turbine's supply chain or production process.
 * **Name**: Title identifying the dismissed exception.
 * **Description**: Detailed explanation of the dismissed or resolved exception encountered within the supply chain or production process.
 * **Resolved**: Boolean indicating whether the exception has been resolved or not.